-According to the Global State of Multichannel Customer Service Report, 97% of their survey respondents believe that customer service is an important factor when it comes to a consumer’s loyalty to a particular brand or organization.
+According to the Global State of Multichannel Customer Service Report, 97% of respondents believe that customer service is an important factor when it comes to a consumer’s loyalty to a particular brand or organization.
 Meaning, providing good customer support is just as important as producing quality products.

 However, not all help desk platforms are created equal.
 There are software solutions that offer basic ticket management systems and multi-channel support for a small price while there are premium options that cost more in exchange for advanced integrations and robust data reporting tools.
 So, before you start comparing prices, look for these features first: